- CLASS: Mammalia (Mammals)

 At the San Diego Zoo and the Safari Park, the sheep and goats are offered high-fiber herbivore pellets and grass hay.

 Does and ewes (adult female goats and sheep) live in groups.
 Rams and bucks (male sheep and goats) live in small bachelor groups or alone, except during breeding season.
-The males use their horns in head-butting clashes that get more intense during the breeding season, which is in the fall for most species.
+The males use their horns in head-butting clashes that get more intense during the breeding season, which is in the fall for most types.
 Younger rams and bucks are eager to try their skills and may pick more fights, but robust older males with their bigger and stronger horns can win fairly quickly.
 The winner usually breeds with all the females in the flock or herd and fathers the young.
 The rest of the males return to the bachelor group or stay by themselves until the next breeding season, when the battles resume, and they get another chance to beat the former winner.

 Most females give birth to a single kid (baby goat) or lamb (baby sheep) in the spring.
 Before giving birth, the mother looks for a quiet, safe location.
 Once the baby is strong enough to follow her, the pair joins other mothers and their babies.
 The youngsters become independent quickly.
 An ibex kid can jump on its first day of life, and it joins kid groups by the fourth week.
 Even at an early age, lambs and kids are agile and alert.
 Although they are weaned by four to six months of age, they remain with their mother for at least a year.